IsakLarsson/nvim-setup/README.md

 My NeoVim config, a work in progress.

+## Requirements

+-

-- Nightfly and Gruvbox theme
+- Nightfly Gruvbox, and Gruvbox-flat theme
 - File navigation with nvim-tree.lua
 - Indent lines
 - Icons with nvim-web-devicons
 - Git diffs with gitsigns.nvim
 - NeoVim Lsp configuration with nvim-lspconfig and mason.nvim
+- LSPSaga LSP GUI
 - Autocompletion with nvim-cmp
 - File searching, previewing image and text files and more with telescope.nvim.
 - Syntax highlighting with nvim-treesitter